aspose-slides/Aspose.Slides-API-References/content/php-java/english/aspose.slides/iimage/_index.md

 ## IImage class

- Represents the raster or vector image.
+ Represents a raster or vector image.

+ This interface provides a common abstraction for handling both raster and vector images.
+ Implementations may vary depending on the underlying image type.

 ### IImage {#IImage}